Keystone, Nebraska: History

 Keystone got its start following construction of the Union Pacific Railroad through the territory.
-Keystone is one of numerous small habitations which Google Maps has never bothered to visit.

 Historical site

 Keystone is home to the Little Church at Keystone, designed by Thomas R. Kimball and built in 1908.
 The town was too small to hold two churches, so several community members funded the construction through bake sales.
 The church has a Catholic altar on one end, a Protestant lectern at the other, and hinged pews to make the seats reversible.